shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 3. Run the following with a saved model file to run inference.
 The `--test` option will run the model on the test split of the ADNI dataset and print a test result.
 The `--gui` option will start a web-based GUI to interactively use the model.
 ```
-python predict.py MDLFILE [--test] [--gui]
+python predict.py MDLFILE [--test] [--gui] [--agg]
 ```

-_NOTE: while the GUI accepts any image, using samples from the ADNI test set are useful because then the correct labels are known._
+_NOTE: while the GUI accepts any image, samples from the ADNI dataset are useful for demos because the ground truth is known._

 ## References